What are the colors of Indian flag?

 Originally, saffron, green and white colored stripes of the flag were representative of Hindus, Muslim and other communities, respectively.
 However, this symbolism was done away with and new meanings were assigned to the colors.
 Saffron stands for courage and sacrifice, white for peace and truth while green for faith and chivalry.

-What is the meaning of colors in the India flag?
+What is the meaning of colors in the India (Bharat) flag?